Vainoord/web-app-example/README.md

 # web-app-example

-this is a simple web page for my qualification task
+This is a simple web page for my qualification task that shows your location coordinates.

+---